artick788/DistributedSystems-Assignment1/README.md

 ## Run
 There is a script in the root of the project called start.sh.
 This script will launch the python Flask backend and start the React front-end.
-This script sometimes fails to start the front-end (I don't know why though).
-Manually starting the front-end will work normally.
-The script can be run by executing following commands
+This script sometimes fails to start the front-end (I don't know why though). it then exits with the error that the function
+Module.createRequire does not exist but when starting the front end normally, the error goes away.
+The script can be run by executing following commands.
 ````bash
 sudo chmod u+x ./start.sh
 sudo ./start.sh